Magnolia x brooklynensis Daybreak

 - Flower colour: Pink

 Daybreak is a good choice as your first Magnolia.

-It has relatively large red-pink flowers, which lighten to a pale pink, which have a strong fruity scent.
+It has relatively large red-pink flowers, which lighten to a pale pink, and have a strong fruity scent.

 Flowering is usually in mid-April, making it one of the later-blooming Magnolia varieties.
 The flowers arrive in advance of the leaves and last for 2-3 weeks.
-It typically begins flowering from the age of about 2-years, which is sooner than many Magnolias/
+It typically begins flowering from the age of about 2-years, which is much sooner than many Magnolias.

 Daybreak was developed by Dr August Kehr of North Carolina, USA, from a cross of Magnolia x brooklynensis 'Woodsman' and (it is thought) Magnolia 'Tina Durio', and introduced in the 1980s.